mattallen-it/iam-infrastructure-labs/Lab-02-Domain-Controller-Promotion-and-Initial-AD-Setup/README.md

 ![IAM](https://img.shields.io/badge/focus-IAM-green)
 ![Level](https://img.shields.io/badge/level-foundation-lightgrey)

+Monroe Redstone Technology Group is deploying centralized identity infrastructure to support enterprise authentication, access control, and workstation management.

+To support this requirement, the organization is deploying an Active Directory domain controller for the internal domain:

+mrtg.local

 ## Objective
 Install Windows Server 2022 in Hyper-V, configure the server baseline, and promote the system to a Domain Controller hosting the initial Active Directory environment.